Michigan uses the federally facilitated health insurance marketplace HealthCare.gov for the sale of certified individual/family dental plans.

 You can see details here for Michigan’s benchmark plan, which does include coverage for both basic and major dental services for children.

-Seven insurers offer stand-alone dental plans through the Michigan exchange
+Which insurers offer dental coverage through the Michigan marketplace?

-In 2022, seven insurers offer stand-alone individual/family dental coverage through the health insurance marketplace in Michigan.
+In 2023, nine insurers offer stand-alone individual/family dental coverage through the health insurance marketplace in Michigan.
 These are dental plans that are not included with a medical plan and must be purchased separately:

 - BEST Life